CZGITEE/EE260_Final/README.md

   -
  <img src="https://github.com/CZGITEE/EE260_Final/assets/121638425/ea0e9e89-83bb-4b82-8b4e-6836f5c47be1" width="600">

-*RBG camera and LiDAR represenations of the ego car performaing a left turn.*
+*RGB camera and LiDAR represenations of the ego car performing a left turn.*

  <img src="https://github.com/CZGITEE/EE260_Final/assets/121638425/ec21830a-7e96-4ee6-b34f-f93289ec0e8a" width="400">

-*Plotted trajectory estimate of ego vehicle driving straight for a duration, making a left turn, and then continuing to drive striaght.*
+*Plotted trajectory estimate of ego vehicle driving straight for a duration, making a left turn, and then continuing to drive straight.*

 ### Step 4: SLAM Fusion
 The "FinalProj_Toolset_FusionSLAM.ipynb" notebook is designed to integrate the visual odometry data from the RGB camera with the 3D point cloud data from the LiDAR.
 This fusion process enhances the accuracy of the vehicle's localization and mapping capabilities.
 This fusion can be explored further for precise trajectory mapping and improved navigation within the simulated environment.
 The image below demonstrates the vehicle's trajectory combined with the point cloud map.